 When we give vent to whatever thoughts and emotions that come up within us, people have to figure out our unprocessed thoughts.
 That becomes a burden for them and, if our thoughts contain something offensive, they feel hurt.

 What if we are so disturbed that we need to vent our feelings to someone?
 Such venting has to be done discerningly only with those who will solace and strengthen us, not those who will misunderstand and label us.

 If we let ourselves become unfiltered pathways for verbalizing our inner world, people, in order to shield themselves from unnecessary burden or hurt, will stop taking our words seriously, and then stop taking us seriously.

 The Bhagavad-gita (12.19) states that a characteristic of an advanced devotee is that they stay steady amidst praise and criticism – and remain silent and grave, not giving in to the urge to speak thoughtlessly.

-If we want others to take our words seriously, we need to take time to think about those thoughts and words, and learn to express them appropriately.
+If we want others to take our words seriously, we need to invest the necessary time for processing our thoughts carefully and for learning the sensitivity for expressing them appropriately.